 “I just wanted to thank you for the great Vietnamese recipes.
 I am half Vietnamese and grew up eating my grandmother’s dishes every Saturday.
 I was so excited when I found your blog the first time, I was on it all night looking at the recipes, my husband basically had to pry me from the computer.
 I don’t speak Vietnamese so it was hard to remember all the dishes that I grew up eating, but there they were on your blog, I was hooked, I could have cried!”—Myra

 With 3.2 million page hits, we received about 4 thousand comments, or 0.12% of visits resulted in a reader a comment.
 However as we all know it’s not the quantity, but the quality that matters and it’s feedback like these that make blogging so enjoyable.
-Although we both have busy day jobs and feel the pressure of daily life (like planning our wedding in 2 months!), we remain committed to the mission of theravenouscouple.com and invite you to join us in our kitchen on our journey of cooking life together for many years to come.
+Although we both have busy day jobs and feel the pressure of daily life (like planning our wedding in 2 months!), we remain committed to the mission of theravenouscouple.local and invite you to join us in our kitchen on our journey of cooking life together for many years to come.